-In its subsequent Liaison Statement to 3GPP RAN1 dated 1 August 2016 (IEEE EC-16-0140-01-00EC) IEEE 802 pointed out that because 802.11 multi-carrier schemes follow channel bonding rules, while the LAA multi-carrier scheme can flexibly select any group of carriers for transmission, this additional channel access flexibility for LAA naturally means that LAA will gain higher channel access at the expense of co-channel 802.11.
-Citing this, it continued to argue for the need for LAA to align its multi-channel aggregation scheme with 802.11 in order to fairly share unlicensed resources between LAA and 802.11.
+In IEEE 802’s subsequent Liaison Statement to 3GPP RAN1 dated 1 August 2016 (IEEE 802 EC-16-0140-01-00EC) IEEE 802 pointed out that because 802.11 multi-carrier schemes follow channel bonding rules, while the LAA multi-carrier scheme can flexibly select any group of carriers for transmission, this additional channel access flexibility for LAA naturally means that LAA will gain higher channel access at the expense of co-channel 802.11.
+Citing this, IEEE 802 continued to argue for the need for LAA to align its multi-channel aggregation scheme with 802.11 in order to fairly share unlicensed resources between LAA and 802.11.

-3GPP RAN1 responded to IEEE 802 in its Liaison Statement dated November 2016 (R1-1613770).
+3GPP RAN1 responded to IEEE 802 in its Liaison Statement dated November 2016 (3GPP R1-1613770).
 The RAN1 response noted the following two points copied verbatim below: